Updated: Oct 10

 Originally we were staying at an Air B&B with another family.
 We mapped out a daily itinerary and realized a few cons in our plan: TOO much drive time in between.
 So we began modifying to stay in more specific locations to cut down on drive time - and everything we read warned against driving after dark unless you know the area.

 Once I knew we were going to circle the Grand Canyon, and sleep in a different location every night I looked at each pit stop.
 Since it is so spread out, I wanted to enjoy the whole area.
 The hardest part is finding good lodging on the South Rim so I started with that, and worked the trip around those accommodations.
 I heard from so many people not to go out there without seeing both Bryce and Zion.
 I took those recommendations to heart and I am SO GLAD we did.
 We only flew into Vegas because it was the cheapest air fare and car deal, but truly I’d have spent another night there if my time (and budget) wasn’t starting to extend so much.
 If possible I'd have flown in at an earlier time to spend a day in Vegas.
 After a night in the Luxor, we drove from Vegas to Bryce (just over 4 hours), which seems like a really long ride when there was much in between -but really I wanted the flow from Bryce to the other destinations to flow smoothly.
 So it was smart; Long drive, but great plan.
 The drive was scenic and exciting - everything was new!
 We passed through St. George and got gas and tacos.
 We stopped to see this awesome winding brook we were following, and then stopped again for a random snowball fight on the side of a mountain in 65 degree weather!
 Fun drive to Bryce!!
 Our log cabin in Bryce really set the tone of our trip.
 All of the kids were 100% sold on enjoying this excursion.
 Bryce was breathtaking.
 Literally.
 It's a steep hike!
-We loved everything about this park.
 We did several hikes which will be posted in detail below.
 The ride from Bryce to Zion takes you through the Mt.
 Carmel Junction, which is some really fun driving.
 There are buffalo and wild horses along the road.
 Driving through the tunnel was a trip highlight.
 The extreme views out the look out windows make for a dramatic ride and appreciation of the beautiful world!

 Zion!
 We didn't want to leave Zion.
 When we finally managed to tear ourselves away we were driving down into the North Rim, and literally watched as the terrain changed and the world became a different place.
 From there we drove to Page, and had the most amazing Slot Canyon tour.
 Page is a pit stop that offers so much to do.
 Next day we went through the Navajo National Monument and had a tour through Monument Valley.
 Talk about a day of cultural appreciation!
 This was another huge impression.
 Again, we did not want to leave.
 By this point we were sure we needed to pack our bag and stay forever in this new land we just discovered.
 But the final stop of this first part of our journey was the Grand Canyon, and the South Rim was waiting.
-That was the only way we were able to leave - headed off to another awesome stop ahead.
+That was the only way we were able to leave - headed off to another monumental stop ahead.

 Below is the breakdown of what our days looked like.
-I will dive into each day individually to give more specifics on eating and lodging, and share any other info that may be helpful for planning families.
+I will dive into each day individually to give more specifics on costs, eating and lodging , and share any other info that may be helpful for planning families.
 I will say, my kids are older and very active.
 This is a fast paced itinerary and was perfect for us.
 I will give my pros and cons and honest reviews of each activity, but I do absolutely think this schedule works, and gives a great quality appreciation of the area and God's work in that part of the Country.

 You will also see in the itinerary planned “down days”.
 This is the real schedule we followed, but feel free to remove or add down days as your family desires.
 In these areas, there are many things in the vicinity to do if you want to get out and explore!
 Or if you need to add down days,feel free!
 These are merely what worked for us.
 Our down days were intentional so that we could just enjoy the family we were visiting.